-Excitement is building in the tourist town as the first ever Maun Carnival draws closer.
+Excitement is building in the tourist town as the date for the much publicised Maun Carnival draws closer.

 Local youth in particular are bursting with anticipation at the prospect of being part of the colourful event, which begins on Thursday 29 September with a street parade, cultural show and a poetry night.

 A music festival will keep the fun flowing on Independence Day, with proceedings coming to a climax on Sunday with a boat cruise.